 Welcome event

 Many organisations hold welcome events or celebrations throughout the year to celebrate the arrival of new international colleagues or to congratulate individuals or groups who have passed their OSCE for example.
+You may wish to consider working in collaboration as a system to organise events, which would allow for sharing of resources but also would introduce internationally recruited staff across organisations.
 Including existing international staff, ward or department teams, local faith leaders and senior leaders can help them to feel included, welcomed and supported in your organisation.
-Your communications team can also get involved in sharing the good news of international staff through internal news stories or newsletters.
-Consider working in collaboration as a system to organise events.
+Your communications team can also get involved in sharing the good news of international staff through internal news stories or newsletters, although it is important to be aware of the Code of Practice red and amber list of countries.

 Health and wellbeing offer